hazelcast/hazelcast-jet-demos/realtime-image-recognition/README.md

 # Real-time Image Recognition
 This demonstration application uses the webcam video stream of the laptop computer as a source and recognizes the images in each frame.
-The recognition done with a model pre-tranied with CIFAR-10 dataset.
+The recognition done with a model pre-trained with CIFAR-10 dataset.
 The model is read from the filesystem and loaded into the Jet processors which are making the recognition.
 The recognitions along with recognition scores are aggregated in 1 second windows and frame with the maximum score will be shown in a GUI application.

-This application shows how you can implement a custom streaming source and sink and how to make streaming aggregations in Hazelast Jet.
+This application shows how you can implement a custom streaming source and sink and how to make streaming aggregations in Hazelcast Jet.

 ## Package Level Structure

-The main class (`RealTimeImageRecognition`) with the main method, webcam data source (`WebcamSource`) and serialiable version of the buffered image(`SerializableBufferedImage`) classes resides in the default package.
+The main class (`RealTimeImageRecognition`) with the main method, webcam data source (`WebcamSource`) and serializable version of the buffered image(`SerializableBufferedImage`) classes resides in the default package.

 ## Prerequisites